aws/aws-fpga/hdk/docs/clspec_013.md

 -   AXI-4 (CL Master) – 512-bit AXI-4 interface to read/write DDR

-There is a single status signal that he DDR is trained and ready for access.
+There is a single status signal that the DDR is trained and ready for access.
 The addressing uses ROW/COLUMN/BANK mapping of AXI address to DDR Row/Col/Bank.
 The Read and Write channels are serviced with round robin priority (equal priority).